sanprochetto/evolSOM/README.md

 ## About

 evolSOM can cluster genes and/or phenotypic traits according to expression patterns.
-Map genes and/or phenotypic traits in different species to evaluate conservation along evolution.
+Map genes and/or phenotypic traits in different species to evaluate conservation.
 The general steps for using evolSOM are as follows:

 1. Import data and perform scaling.